Implications of a temperature-dependent magnetic anisotropy for superparamagnetic switching: Theoretical models for a temperature-dependent anisotropy

 where the spins $\fS_i$ tend to align parallel due to the exchange interaction of strength $J$ in order to form a macroscopic magnetic moment.
 The exchange interaction itself is rotationally invariant and thus does not favor a certain direction for the resulting magnetic moment.
+It basically determines the temperature dependence of the bulk magnetic system.
 However, superparamagnetic systems typically possess either intrinsic material symmetries or external ones such as a shape anisotropy.
 Then, distinct directions of the magnetic moment are preferred.
-To model this feature, a generic anisotropy term is introduced in Eq.\ (\ref{eq::ham}).
-The specific form of the anisotropy has to be defined for the particular experimental situation.\\ We assume the magnetic system as large enough to form a macroscopic spin but still sufficiently small to avoid a separation into multiple magnetic domains.
-In this superparamagnetic limit, we can replace the collection of microscopic quantum spins by classical vectors $\fS_i\to \fm_i$ and assume a translationally invariant system ($\mean{S^z_i}\equiv\mean{S^z}\forall i$).
-Changing to magnetization as order parameter the uniaxial anisotropy is described by an energy density and the anisotropy part in Eq.\ (\ref{eq::ham}) becomes
+To model this feature, a generic anisotropy term $H_{\rm aniso}$ is introduced in Eq.\ (\ref{eq::ham}).
+The specific form of the anisotropy has to be defined for the particular experimental situation.
+It is important to realize that the anisotropy part in small systems does not only define easy or hard axes, but also influences the temperature dependence of the magnetization $M(T)$ itself.
+Thus, $M(T)$ in small systems can be very different from comparable bulk systems.
+The theoretical determination of $M(T)$ in those small samples is a non-trivial task \cite{nowak2005spin} and depends on the details of the Heisenberg model.
+As a matter of fact, we focus on general consequences of a temperature dependence of the magnetization and we do not aim to calculate $M(T)$ from first principles.
+For the purpose of this work, it is sufficient to assign some generic behavior to it.
+First, we assume the magnetic system to be large enough to form a collective macroscopic magnetic moment but still sufficiently small to avoid a separation into multiple magnetic domains.
+In this superparamagnetic limit, we can replace the collection of microscopic quantum spins by a classical magnetic moment $\mathbf M$.
+Changing to the magnetization as the order parameter, the uniaxial anisotropy is described by an energy density.
+The anisotropy part in Eq.\ (\ref{eq::ham}) becomes